-Reason: The revised programme has reduced the duration of placements.
+Reason: This placement structure is identical to that in the BSc (Hons) Prosthetics and Orthotics programme.
+However, this common structure differs from that followed by current students.
 There are now two four month placements, instead of two six month placements.
 They still follow the same pattern - one in year three and one in year four; one covering prosthetics and one covering orthotics.

 The senior team explained that the changes had arisen out of a major review and that key stakeholders (including students and placement providers/educators) had been involved.
 In the meeting with placement educators, they explained that they had completed a questionnaire about the proposed changes and then later learnt of the changes via professional journals and conferences.
 They were not aware that any changes had been made to the learning outcomes of the placements, nor were they entirely clear of how the taught part of the programme was now structured.
 There was great concern that the reduced length in placements would not allow students to see a sufficient range of patient/client groups and interventions/devices.
 The placement educators could not grasp how the education provider expected students to progress in terms of clinical skills over a shorter period of time.
 Whilst there is much overlap between prosthetics and orthotics, the placement educators felt that modern practice and placement settings were markedly different in the two areas and warranted differing learning outcomes.
 They doubted whether there was sufficient time to achieve the learning outcomes, particularly in the orthotics placement.
-Final year students also questioned whether the learning outcomes for the orthotics placement could be achieved within four months.
+Students also questioned whether the learning outcomes for the orthotics placement could be achieved within four months.

 The programme team identified with the placement educators and students concerns and said that they hoped that all the placement learning outcomes could be achieved within four months.
 However, they explained that if it became impossible for students to achieve their learning outcomes within this shortened period, then the five week holiday block at the end of the year would be utilised.
-The programme team were hopeful that the clearer integration of theory and practice in years one and two will prepare students for their placements in years three and four, and thus allow them to consolidate their clinical learning more efficiently.
+The programme team were hopeful that the clearer integration of theory and practice in years one and two would prepare students for their placements in years three and four, and thus allow them to consolidate their clinical learning more efficiently.
 The visitors explained that the HPC does not have any specific requirements on the length of placements and the dilemma they face is not over the length of the placements per se, but over the education provider's confidence that the new length is appropriate to meet the learning outcomes.
 The visitor need to be assured that placement educators in particular are prepared and able to give students the placement opportunity they require to meet the learning outcomes set by the education provider; which in turn assure that the standards of proficiency are met upon completion.